Locally moving groups and laminar actions on the line: Differentiable actions of general locally moving groups

-The last statement is a consequence of the fact that the group $[G_c, G_c]$ is still locally moving (by Lemma \ref{l-rigid}), thus we can apply the first part of the theorem to its action on the connected components of the support, and since it is simple (Proposition \ref{p-micro-normal}) only the first case can occur. \end{proof}
+The last statement is a consequence of the fact that the subgroup $N$ is still locally moving (by Lemma \ref{l-rigid}), thus we can apply the first part of the theorem to its action on the connected components of the support; since $N$ is simple (Proposition \ref{p-micro-normal}), only the first case can occur. \end{proof}